datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 Now, we will be able to access these results with a much shorter notation:

     SELECT *
+    FROM summer_2000;

+If we were interested in species_id 'PE' we could use our new VIEW, in this way:

+    SELECT *
     FROM summer_2000
     WHERE species_id == 'PE';